team-2073-eagleforce/scouting-backend-2025/README.md

 # scouting backend
 super skibidi backend ngl whoever is reading this, get a life.

-# WARNING
-picklist does NAWT work, will add CORS websocket implementation, BUT NOT THIS SEASON !!!<br>

 if there is a issue with database migrations it's probably because thigns like supabase don't have ipv4 connection (do it locally or something), **PLEASE CHECK DOCS**

 # documentation